Many encoding practices are common to all types of LEMDO XML files. Subsequent chapters

 You will find more information about titles for the various components of your edition

-in the relevant chapter for each component.
+in the relevant chapter for each component linked to in the table below.

 Overview